 Advantages of the RP Process

 The way to prototypes, with its production time, is significantly accelerated, although depending on the object, size, and complexity, as well as the quality and printability of the 3D model.
 This speed makes it possible to use prototypes earlier and above all more often.
 Design errors are detected promptly and can be easily rectified.
 Another decisive advantage of the RP technology is the saving of waste compared to conventional processes such as turning, milling, grinding or machining.
 This saves costs and resources.

 Prototyping in 3D printing in China - Within one day and on Demand

 China, or more precisely the People's Republic of China, is about 27 times the size of Germany.
 Accordingly, the range of prototyping with the various RP processes offered there is comprehensive and varied.
-Digital communication with correspondence and communication as well as logistics make it possible for prototypes to be realized within a day in the Middle Kingdom or in the Land of the Rising Sun.
+Digital communication with correspondence and communication as well as logistics make it possible for prototypes to be realized within a day in China.
 If the time difference between Central Europe and metropolises such as Beijing or Shanghai is considered, then at best no more than 24 hours elapse between order placement and order execution.